-If the droplet is sufficiently large, then it is shaped like a pancake (Fig.~\ref{fig_dropletsketches}c).
-Now the height $h_e$ and spreading radius $r_e$ are determined by minimizing the total surface and gravitational potential energy
+If the droplet is sufficiently large, then it is shaped like a pancake (Fig.~\ref{fig_dropletsketches}c) no matter what the contact angle.
+Now the equilibrium height $h_e$ and spreading radius $r_e$ are determined by minimizing the total surface and gravitational potential energy

 where $A_S$ is the area of the solid, $m=\rho V$ is the mass of the droplet, $\rho$ is its mass density, and $V=\pi r^2 h$ is its approximate volume.
+While $A_S - \pi r^2$ represents the area of the solid-vapor interface, the resulting $A_S\gamma_{SV}$ term is an arbitrary additive constant in the potential energy that has no influence on behavior.
 We neglect a small correction of order $rh\gamma_{SV}$ from the rounded edge of the droplet that would vary with time and the dynamic contact angle.
 With this simplification, the total potential energy versus spreading radius simplifies to

 Minimizing versus $r$ then gives the equilibrium radius and height as